Busman's Holiday (clip 1)

 - Why are the coach factory workers not wearing ear muffs?

-- What is significant about bus holidays in 1959?
+- What can you learn about bus holidays in 1959?

 - What places of interest can you name in Scotland?

-Geography / English / ICT: Trace the route these tourists took and design the itinerary your own virtual bus tour of Scotland.
+Trace the route these tourists took and design your own virtual bus tour of Scotland.
 Where would you take tourists and how would you explain the history?
-Create your own poster or website for the tour.
+Create your own advertising campaign for the tour.

 |Resource Rights Holder||National Library of Scotland|